spiral/docs/orm/relations.md

 > Please note that we declaring posts column name using `{@}` prefix, such prefix will be automatically replaced with valid posts table alias based on contex.
 You must always include it into your code.

-The easies way to assign post to user will be using in inversed BELONGS_TO relation (for example author), however for now let's use create method of relation (attention, WHERE condition will NOT populate post model):
+The easies way to assign post to user will be using in inversed BELONGS_TO relation (for example author), however, for now, let's use `create` method of relation (attention, WHERE condition will NOT populate post model):

 ```php
 public function index()